ansys/pyturbogrid/README.rst

     python -m pip install ansys-turbogrid-client

-Installing PyTurboGrid in from source code allows you to modify the source and enhance it.
+Installing PyTurboGrid from source code allows you to modify the source and enhance it.
 Before contributing to the project, please refer to the `PyAnsys Developer's guide`_.
 You will need to follow these steps:

 1. Start by cloning this repository: